KNMI/turbowin_plus/README.md

 TurboWin+ (TurboWeb) was especially designed for running in the background eg when collecting sensor data.
 It can run for weeks in the background.
 The memory footprint is low and the cpu usage is minimal and by using extended threading the application is always responsive.

 ================================== VERSION 3.1.2 ====================================
-- minor bug fix; true wind and apparent eind values in manual mode not updated on main screen after sending obs
+- minor bug fix; true wind and apparent wind values in manual mode not updated on main screen after sending obs
 - JPMS (Java Platform Module System) version available
 - In JPMS version updated JSerialComm library (1.3.11 -> 2.1.1)